SpanningCloudApps/SB365-Powershell/samples.md

 - Assigned: Users assigned a Spanning Backup for Office 365 license
 - Unassigned: Users who are not assigned a Spanning Backup for Office 365 license

-To retrieve the status of a simgle user "MeganB@doghousetoys.com":
+To retrieve the status of a single user "MeganB@doghousetoys.com":

 ```powershell
 Get-SpanningUser -UserPrincipalName "MeganB@doghousetoys.com"